viktorsapozhok/getting-started-tutorials/docs/source/az_principal.rst

 -------------------------

 After Azure CLI is installed, you can manage your account using ``az account`` directive.
-For example, to get the details of a subscription use following:
+For example, to get the details of your active subscription use following:

 .. code-block:: bash